 Mara Schiff, Ph.D.

-Dr. Schiff speaks and trains nationally and internationally on restorative justice in schools, communities and the interection of racial equity and restorative justice.
-She works with locally and nationally with school districts implementing restorative strategies to shift disciplinary policy, climate and culture, and has trained teachers, administrators, staff and school resource officers in restorative justice strategies.
-She has served as a consultant to the National Center of Juvenile and Family Court Judges (NCJFCJ) School-Justice Partnership Project, the Federal Department of Education’s Rethinking Discipline initiative and other initiatives.
-Speaking invitations have included policy and academic events such as Closing the School Discipline Gap in Washington DC, the New York State Permanent Commission on Justice for Children’s School-Justice Partnership Summit in New York City, the National Leadership Summit on School Justice Partnership in Washington, DC, the First and Second International Symposiums on Restorative Justice held in Skopelos, Greece, First International Conference on Child Justice and Children’s Rights, Pretoria, South Africa, and regional meetings of the Department of Education’s Rethinking Discipline initiative.
-Dr. Schiff served as an NACRJ board member from 2013-2017, prior to being elected as Vice-President in 2017, and she is slated to become President in 2019.
-She served as the conference host and lead organizer for the 5th National Conference on Community and Restorative Justice held in Fort Lauderdale Florida in 2015 and serves on the Board of Directors for the Florida Restorative Justice Association.
+Dr. Schiff speaks and trains nationally and internationally on restorative and racial (in)justice in justice, education, and community settings.
+She works with school districts implementing restorative strategies to shift disciplinary policy, climate and culture, and has trained teachers, administrators, staff, school resource officers and others in restorative educational strategies.
+She has served as a consultant for the National Center of Juvenile and Family Court Judges (NCJFCJ) the School-Justice Partnership Project, the Federal Department of Education’s Rethinking Discipline, and been an invited speaker at national and international events such as Closing the School Discipline Gap in Washington DC, the New York State Permanent Commission on Justice for Children’s School-Justice Partnership Summit in New York City, the National Leadership Summit on School Justice Partnership in Washington, DC, the First and Second International Symposiums on Restorative Justice held in Skopelos, Greece, First International Conference on Child Justice and Children’s Rights, Pretoria, South Africa, and annual conferences of the European Forum for Restorative Justice in both 2021 and 2022.